Leo-C822/Leo-C822/README.md

 - 👋 Hi, I’m @Leo-C822
 - 👀 I’m interested in gaming, basketball, motor sports
-- 🌱 I’m currently learning AI, computer science
+- 🌱 I’m currently learning AI (This shit is tough), computer science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate: Who's interested in playing some minecraft as well?
-- 📫 How to reach me: email
+- 📫 How to reach me: email, discord

 <!---
 Leo-C822/Leo-C822 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.